jjlromero/john89521.github.io/index.md

 1. It takes about a minute for the Actions to run and incorporate the changes.
 1. After Actions runs and green check marks display, refresh the web site to show changes.

+The finished product of this template is quite nice.
+[See it here](https://just-the-docs.com).

 ----

 [^1]: [It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll#creating-your-site).